dse/jshintrc/README.md

 # jshintrc

-Just some thingies to help me build a .jshintrc.
+Just some `.jshintrc` templates used often in my projects.